TepsicMarko/zavrsni/README.md

 - Navigation via back and forth buttons, or the url bar
 - Uses iframe for showing google search results
 - Iframe is in sync with url bar
+- Open html and pdf files from the file system using the url bar and prefixing the file path with 'file:/'

 <br>